mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

     Set to ``False`` to hide the "Insipid Theme" link in the footer.

+.. theme-option:: sidebar_overlay_width

+    When the browser window is narrower than this value (in pixels or any CSS unit) -- e.g. on a small mobile device -- the sidebar will (partially) cover the main text.
+    Set to ``None`` to disable.

 .. theme-option:: sidebar_transition

     Duration (and optional timing function) of the CSS transition effect